Thermodynamics of relativistic quantum fields confined in cavities: Efficiency: the role of the initial state

-Notice that, as in the passive state scenario, the efficiency (\ref{single:mode:squeezed:state:perturbative:efficiency}) is independent of the perturbative parameter $h$.
+The efficiency \eqref{single:mode:squeezed:state:perturbative:efficiency} takes the form anticipated in scenario i).
+Corrections to this expression come to first order in $h$.

-\subsection{Efficiency: two-mode squeezed states}
+\subsubsection{Efficiency: two-mode squeezed states}

 We finally turn our attention to initial states that are two-mode squeezed.
-For simplicity of presentation of our techniques, we assume that the system S is composed of two modes only and that these modes are initially in a two mode squeezed state $\boldsymbol{\sigma}_{i}(r)$ with squeezing parameter $r$.
-Generalisation to multimode squeezing is straighforward and does not yield any conceptual novelty.
+For simplicity of presentation of our techniques, we assume again that the system S is composed of two modes $k$ and $\tilde{k}$ only and that these modes are initially in a two mode squeezed state $\boldsymbol{\sigma}_{i}(r)$ with squeezing parameter $r$.
+Generalization to multimode squeezing is straightforward and does not yield any conceptual novelty.